blacklabelops-legacy/rsnapshot/README.md

 rsnapshot functionality dockerized and parameterized.
 I am working on a cron version that fully manages backups of cloud containers.

+The cron scheduled backup container can be found here: [blacklabelops/rsnapshotd](./rsnapshot-cron/README.md)

 # Make It Short

 In short, this container can backup volumes and manage incremental backups of running containers.